4 Signs of gaslighting in relationships – hello, it’s coming from you!

 Like I’ve mentioned before, nobody likes being called out for their mistakes, inadequacies or shenanigans.
 Literally no one.
 But nothing changes the fact we’re flawed, imperfect and don’t always make the best decisions.
 We hurt people, and we even hurt people we Love.

 The point is, when you can acknowledge that you aren’t perfect, have made mistakes or poor choices, and aren’t exempt from being capable of hurting others, you’re also acknowledging a need for self-accountability.
-Again, because the opposite would be, “I can do no wrong,” which implies there’s no need for accountability.
+Again, because the opposite would be, “I can do no wrong,” which implies there’s no need for accountability and that you are, in fact, *perfect*.

 4 Signs of gaslighting in relationships - hello, it's coming from you!
 Dating, relationships + marriage advice | theMRSingLink